sprak3000/AnimeNewsNetworkDataAPI/doc/TESTING.md

   $response = $client->mHistory->getLastResponse();
 ```

-The response object return has the ability to provide the Headers returned
+The response object return has the ability to provide the headers returned
 by the request as well as the status code, effective url that was called
-and th body of the response in its original format.
+and the body of the response in its original format.

 All of these methods are invaluable when writing unit tests.
 To see these
-types of methods in action, review the `/test/phpunit/GetAllChampions/IntegrationTest.php`
+types of methods in action, review the `/test/unit/GetAnimeUnitTest.php`
 file and the tests contained in it.

-## Integration Tests
+## Integration tests

 For this project "Integration Tests" are small tests that call out to the
 live service and perform a handful of tests.
 Usually you only want to try
 from one to five tests, generally around successful or known failure stats from